 Cloud Operations will update the

 opslogin UAA instance to allow temporary access via password authentication for any accounts that require access during a disruption in service.
+The runbook is included in

 When the disruption in service is resolved, Cloud Operations will disable password authentication for all accounts.